 Using Ketamine to Break the Cycle of Mental Illness

 Ketamine works by essentially giving you a break from daily life—it takes you out of your normal-functioning brain and allows you to gain a different perspective.
 For people living with mood disorders like chronic depression, PTSD, anxiety, and bipolar disorder—particularly the kind that stems from physical pain or illness—this can offer a needed respite from the pain of day-to-day living.

 Perhaps most exciting for people suffering from mood disorders is that ketamine is the only legally available psychedelic in the U.S.—you can get an off-label prescription from your doctor and visit a ketamine clinic where they’re available.
 Whereas other psychedelics are listed as Schedule I substances, ketamine is Schedule III, which means the DEA recognizes it has medicinal or therapeutic properties.
 This is particularly helpful for people who don’t want to go through the legal hoops associated with most psychedelic therapy.

 If you’re interested in using ketamine to treat a mood disorder, it’s important that you visit a certified clinic that can help you identify the proper dose and administration for your own needs.
-Going to a certified clinic also opens the door to psychotherapy after you’ve been treated, which is key to lasting health; a therapist or clinician can help you sort through your experience as well as the long-standing symptoms of your mood disorder.
+Going to a certified clinic also opens the door to a mindful integration practice after you’ve been treated, which is key to lasting health.
+A certified coach, therapist or clinician can help you sort through your experience as well as the long-standing symptoms of your mood disorder.
 When used responsibly and in a proper setting, ketamine can provide immediate relief and help you take the first step toward recovery.